-We reckon that works mentioned previously permitted testing the validity of the methodology proposed.
-Indicators are established to evaluate not just the extent of the materials provided, but also the access structure, characteristics of the interface, functions and added-value services.
+The work mentioned previously permitted testing of the validity of the methodology proposed.
+This establishes indicators that evaluate not just the extent of the materials provided, but also the access structure, characteristics of the interface, functions and added-value services.